KhanNamira/notebookVI/all2.md

-CP DIRECTLY FROM HERE OR REMOVE &nbsp; from notepad then cp
+CP DIRECTLY FROM HERE OR REMOVE "&nbsp;" from notepad then cp

 1\.
 Create an android application to pass the data from one activity to another activity